 The Rules for who could become a Brother were laid down by Robert Dudley in the Rules and Ordinances book.
 Much emphasis was placed on providing homes to Elizabethan soldiers who had been wounded in war.

 Think of the Royal Hospital Chelsea and the famous Chelsea Pensioners and you already have an idea of what life is like at the Lord Leycester Hospital - just on a much smaller scale and with a history that is over a century older!

-Today the Brethren will welcome you in the Ticket office as you begin your tour around the Hospital and if you are lucky will tell you stories of days gone by and a little about the history of the place.
-If you are interested you can reserve a Guided Tour for individuals or Groups that will be led by one of the Brothers in his ceremonial dress.
+Today the Brethren will welcome you at the front gate as you begin your tour around the Hospital and if you are lucky, they will tell you stories of days gone by, and a little about the history of the place.
+If you are interested, you can reserve a Guided Tour for individuals or Groups that will be led by one of the Brothers in his Elizabethan ceremonial dress.

 For visiting and booking information, please click here.